 Knocked out tooth

-As you can handle a cracked, broken, or chipped tooth, ensure you pick up the tooth by the crown and rinse off the dirty root.
+When handling a cracked, broken, or chipped tooth, ensure you pick it up by the crown and rinse off the dirty root.
 Otherwise, you should avoid removing and scrubbing attached tissue fragments.

 Depending on your injury, you might be able to put the tooth back in place, but carefully avoid pushing it to its socket.
 If you can’t put back the tooth into the socket, put it in a small cup with water or milk with a salt pinch.
 This helps preserve the tooth in time for emergency restoration at your dentist’s office.